Neurodivergent-affirming therapy isn’t just about managing symptoms. It's about harnessing your unique strengths and achieving your full potential.

 Hello!
 My name is Jennifer Beytin (she/her/hers), and I’m a licensed clinical therapist (LCSW) practicing in Virginia.

-I help neurodivergent adults understand and appreciate their brains, develop effective strategies for navigating personal and professional challenges, and live more authentically.
-I especially enjoy working with professionals who feel stuck on the job or held back by how their brain functions.
+I specialize in the diagnosis and treatment of adults with ADHD and Autism.
+I help neurodivergent adults better understand and appreciate their brains, develop effective strategies for navigating personal and professional challenges, and live more authentically.

-My style is strengths-based, empowering, and neurodiversity-affirming.
-I’m not here to change you, but to help you become a more authentic, resilient version of yourself.
-We will work together to tap into your strengths, remove the roadblocks that are getting in your way, and work toward your goals.
+My style is strengths-based, empowering, and neurodivergent-affirming.
+We will work together to understand how your unique brain works, tap into your strengths, remove the roadblocks that are getting in your way, and work toward your goals.

 Areas of specialization

-• You might struggle with time blindness.
+You struggle with time blindness.
 That's when you start a task thinking it'll take five minutes, but ADHD has other plans.
 Time seems to slip through your fingers like sand.

-• Navigating the waters of human connection can be tricky when you have ADHD.
-You might find yourself struggling to focus during conversations or getting distracted when spending time with loved ones.
-It's not that you don't care; it's just that sometimes your brain seems to have a mind of its own.
+Navigating the waters of human connection can be tricky when you have ADHD.
+You find yourself struggling to focus during conversations or getting distracted when spending time with loved ones.
+It's not that you don't care; it's just that sometimes your ADHD seems to take over.

 Finding the right therapist can be like searching for a needle in a haystack.
 You want someone who truly gets what it’s like to have ADHD.
 Neurodiversity-affirming therapy isn't about fixing what's "wrong" with you or trying to fit your neurodivergent brain into a neurotypical mold.
 It's about harnessing your strengths and finding ways to work with your brain – not against it.